mr-aust1n/milestone-project-four/README.md

 - As a user, I want to securely purchase items using Stripe.
 - As a user, I want to view my own purchased orders and order history.
 - As a user, I want to communicate with sellers by sending messages about items.
-- As a user, I want to leave reviews after purchasing an item.
+- As a user, I do not want to see sold items

 ###  Sellers